 IJ: It’s safe and free from the fears one could have by living in a city like NYC.
 It’s the main reason we moved to Sweden.
 Nature and the connection and respect toward it are so strong.
 I appreciate not worrying about health insurance or saving a gazillion dollars for the university.
 It’s all taken care of here.
 We pay so much in taxes, but we really don’t mind because what we get in return is invaluable, in my opinion.

 MD: How do Swedish children dress?

 IJ: The Swedes have a saying that translates to “There’s no bad weather, only bad clothing.”
 This pretty much sums it up.
-My son has an entire outdoor wardrobe since he’s outside about six hours a day on average—rain, shine, or snow.
+My son has an entire outdoor wardrobe since he’s outside many hours a day—rain, shine, or snow.

 MD: How are Swedish children taught to greet others?

 IJ: They are taught to introduce themselves and maybe shake hands if they want to.
 They can hug if they want to also.
 With my son, for instance, I let him do what he’s comfortable with, which is usually a high five.
 None of the greetings are forced, though, which I really love.

 IJ: I only have experience with my son’s preschool.
 He’s outdoors about six hours a day, and if the weather is really nice, he’s outside most of the day.
 (He’s in school eight hours.)
 There’s lots of play and games, learning to interact with one another, walks to the forest, and learning about nature and the environment and sustainability.